-A gift in your will really doesn’t have to be large to make a difference.
-Anything you leave can play a big part in the future, and you can leave a gift in a number of ways:
+A gift in your will need not be large to make a difference.
+Any gift you leave can play a big part in the future of our charity.
+You can leave a gift in a number of ways:

 - A residuary bequest is a share, or possibly even all, of the balance of your estate.
-This means that once family and friends have been provided for, and other payments made, the remainder or a proportion of your estate is pledged to charity.
+This means that once family and friends have been provided for the remainder or a proportion of your estate can be pledged to your special charity.

-- A pecuniary bequest means that you pledge a specific sum of money to charity.
-It can be linked to inflation to prevent it losing value over time.
+- A pecuniary bequest means that you pledge a specific sum of money to your charity.

 How do I make a will?

-You can write your will yourself, but we would strongly advise using professional legal advice.
-You also need to get your will formally witnessed and signed to make it legally valid.
-We have a will writing guide to help you when meeting with your solicitor or will writer, which you can download here.
+You can write your will yourself, but we would strongly advise seeking professional legal advice.
+You also need to have your will formally witnessed and signed to make it legally valid.
+We have a will writing guide to help you and save time when meeting with your solicitor or will writer, which you can download here.

 How do I update my existing will?

-If you want to update your will, you can make an official alteration (called a ‘codicil’) or make a new will.
+If you want to update your will, you can either make a legal alteration, called a ‘codicil’, or make a new will.
 We have a codicil form to help you when meeting with your solicitor or will writer, which you can download here.

-We would strongly advise that you don’t make changes to your existing will without professional help as you could accidentally render it invalid.
+We would strongly advise that you don’t make changes to your existing will without professional help.

 Gifts in wills to charities are tax efficient.
-A gift you make to the Anaphylaxis Campaign in your will can reduce the amount of Inheritance Tax paid on the value of your estate.
+Your legacy gift to the Anaphylaxis Campaign in your will can reduce the amount of Inheritance Tax paid on the value of your estate.
 You can find out more about inheritance tax from the government website.

 Our fundraising team are happy to answer general questions about wills, legacies or the Anaphylaxis Campaign, but we are not qualified to give legal advice.
 You can contact our fundraising team for a confidential chat via +44 (0)1252 546100 or [email protected].

 If you have already included the Anaphylaxis Campaign in your will, or are intending to do so, we would like to thank you.
 Please let us know by completing our Legacy Form, which you can download here and sending it to us via email or post to: The Anaphylaxis Campaign, 1 Alexandra Road, Farnborough, GU14 6BU